datashelter/documentation/docs/faq/compression/compression-process.md

 # How is compression achieved with Snaper ?

-We use ZSTD algorithm to compress all files sent to S3 (*you can optionnally disable this feature*).
+We use the ZSTD algorithm to compress all files sent to S3 (*this feature can be optionally disabled*).

-We chose this algorithm as it offers one of the best speed/compression ratio.
+We chose this algorithm because it offers one of the best speed-to-compression ratios.